Engine Rattling Noise – Where is it coming from ? How bad is it ?

-So, you start your engine like normal; but you hear a engine rattling noise, you’ve never heard before.
+You start your engine like normal, but you hear an engine rattling noise, you’ve never heard before.

-Consequently, an engine rattling noise in your engine, can spring up from a number of different sources.
+Subsequently, an engine rattling noise, can spring up from a number of different sources.

-Responding appropriately to the sounds your engine makes; can prevent problems from worsening, thus saving you time and money.
+Responding appropriately to the sounds your engine makes, can prevent problems from getting worse.
+As a result, saving you time and money.

-So, whether it’s an engine rattling noise when accelerating; or some kind of spark knock or just a general engine noise; there’s one thing that’s true of them all, it’s never a good idea to just leave it alone.
+It could be, an engine rattling noise when accelerating, some kind of spark knock or just a general engine noise.
+However, there’s one thing that’s true of them all, it’s never a good idea to just leave it alone.

-A quiet engine makes for a happy driver, but once a rattle or some other odd noise emerges; your peace of mind may evaporate.
-Consequently, you have a great many moving parts inside your engine.
-As they wear, you may hear rattling noises from a variety of sources.
+First, a quiet engine makes for a happy driver.
+But, once a rattle or some other odd noise emerges, your peace of mind may evaporate.
+So, you have a great many moving parts, inside your engine.
+However, as they wear, you may hear rattling noises, from a variety of sources.

 Common Reasons For Engine Noises: